lvillasen/Jetson-Orin-Temperatures/README.md

-# Jetson Orin Temperature-Monitor Webpage
+# Jetson Orin Temperatures Webpage

-Monitor the temperatures of a Jetson Orin on a remote web server home/your-user-id
+Monitor the temperatures of a Jetson Orin on a webpage home/your-user-id

 Tested only on a Jetson Orin AGX